aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * The hash length (number of bits) of the scan beacon

 A Scan Beacon definition MAY provide a "previous" entry consisting on one of :
- * an empty value, indicatin that the field was not previously a beacon
+ * an empty value, indicating that the field was not previously a beacon
  * The previous Key Indicator and the previous hash length (number of bits) of the scan beacon

 ## Scan Beacon Operation